Want to be at a boutique with some of the biggest IP and antitrust matters? Take this as your call to Axinn.

 The first stage: recruitment on and off campus

-Axinn conducts OCI at 19 schools, attends five job fairs and participates in resume drops at several additional schools each season.
-At each location, interviewers meet with 15 to 25 students.
-The firm attends the following job fairs: MCCA Diversity Career Fair, NEBLSA, Bay Area Diversity, Lavender Law and the Loyola Patent Fair.
-Additionally, Axinn participates in Google’s Legal Summer Institute, a unique in-house and law firm experience where underrepresented 2L law school students are invited to spend the first week of the program at Google followed by a full summer internship with an outside counsel law firm.
+Axinn conducts OCI at 15 schools, attends several job fairs and participates in resume drops at several additional schools each season.
+At each location, interviewers meet with up to 22 students.
+The firm plans to attend the following job fairs and is open to considering others: NEBLSA, BC/BU Washington DC Recruitment Program, Bay Area Diversity, Lavender Law and the Loyola Patent Fair.
+Additionally, Axinn participates in Google’s Legal Summer Institute, a unique in-house and law firm experience where 2L law school students are invited to spend the first week of the program at Google followed by a full summer internship with an outside counsel law firm.

-Our interviews are conducted by partners or associates who are typically alumni of those schools.
-Hiring partners at the firm tell us interviewers look for “bright, motivated and team-oriented” individuals who have a demonstrated interest in the firm’s practice areas: IP, antitrust and litigation.
+Interviews are conducted by partners, counsel, or associates who are often alumni of those schools.
+Hiring partners at the firm tell us interviewers look for “bright, motivated and team-oriented” individuals who have a demonstrated interest in one or more of the firm’s practice areas: IP, antitrust and litigation.
 Candidates will be asked behavioral-type questions, such as describing a situation where they proved to be a reliable teammate.

 Top tips for this stage: